cloudmesh/classes/docs/source/course.rst

 We describe and critique one view of the work of a data scientists.
 Then we discuss and contrast 7 views of the process needed to speed data through the DIKW pipeline.

+.. note:: You may find that some videos may have a different lesson,
+	  section or unit number.
+Please ignore this.
+In case the content does not correspond to the title, please let us know.

 Video: http://youtu.be/lpQ-Q9ZidR4